Traveling To Turkey For A Hair Transplant

-Hair Transplantation is a surgical technique that extracts follicles from one part of the scalp, the donor site and implants them into a balding area termed the recipient site.
+Hair Transplantation extracts follicles from one part of the scalp and implants them into a balding area such as the hairline.
 Hair follicles that are genetically immune to alopecia such as on the posterior and sides of the scalp are transplanted onto the cap and frontal areas of the patient’s scalp.
-Hair transplants are also used to restore beard hair in men, eyelashes, chest hair, and eyebrows.
+Hair transplants are also used to restore beard hair in men, eyelashes, and eyebrows.

 A study by the International Society of Hair Restoration Surgery (ISHRS) found that the number of hair transplant treatments performed worldwide increased by 76% in the last 10 years.
 This increase is due in part to the revolutionary FUE (follicular unit extraction) technique, which allows for achieving natural looking results without any visible scars, as opposed to FUT.

 The rise of Turkey as a hotspot for hair restoration has caused many people to opt into surgery without being educating themselves on the threats of undergoing surgery in a country where sanitary measures are poor and qualifications are easy to obtain.
-With more than 250 clinics, the Ottoman country has set up an economy with hair restoration thanks to grants from the Turkish government to promote medical tourism.
+With more than 250 clinics, the Ottoman country has set up an economy with hair restoration thanks to grants from the Turkish government to promote medical tourism and the hair transplant Turkey campaign.

 The phenomenon of health tourism is nothing new.
 In fact, its growth in recent years has been exponential and countries like Turkey have taken advantage of this situation.
 Its location halfway between Europe and Asia makes Turkey’s position one of the most accessible destinations for medical tourism worldwide.